szu-ai/safe-driving-drl/README.md

 sigma_bar = sigmoid((x_norm - center) / (scale * temperature))
 ```

-`beta0` is automatically selected from `{0.5, 1.0}` each calibration cycle by evaluating actor loss on a held-out replay split — no manual tuning needed.
+`beta0` is automatically selected from `{0.5, 1.0}` each calibration cycle by evaluating actor loss on a held-out replay split, no manual tuning needed.

 Entropy gating in the actor update: